Furoshaa/SleepRecords_CakePHP/README.md

 ## Common Issues & Troubleshooting

 ### Database Connection Issues
-- Verify database credentials in config/app_local.php
+- Verify database credentials in your `.env` file
+- Make sure your `.env` file is properly loaded (check if debug messages show DATABASE_* variables are set)
 - Ensure MySQL service is running
 - Check if the database exists and is accessible

 ### Permission Issues
+For Linux:
+chmod -R 777 tmp/
+chmod -R 777 logs/

+For Windows:
-- Ensure tmp/ and logs/ directories are writable: chmod -R 777 tmp/ chmod -R 777 logs/
+- Right-click on the tmp/ and logs/ folders
+- Properties -> Security -> Edit
+- Give full control to the user running the web server
+- Apply and OK

 ### Installation Problems
 - Clear cache after configuration changes: